BuddyForms/BuddyForms/readme.txt

 = 2.0.11 =
-* Add full support for Visual Composer
+* Full support for the Visual Composer
 * Add new loading overlay animation
-* Fix a issue in the form wizard.
-Creating Mail Notification Trigger was not working.
-Works now.
+* We fixed creating mail notification triggers in the form wizard.
-* Fixed a ugly issue where the submit button stopped working
+* We fixed the submit button from stopped being working
-* Make sure the after submission message gets displayed if redirect is enabled and form is set to ajax
+* If the redirect is enabled and the form is set to ajax, we make sure that the ‘after submission message’ gets displayed
-* Scroll to top after form submit ajax success
+* Scroll to the top after submitting a successful form with ajax
-* Add some field type management. this should get improved.
-Its a starting point
+* Add some field type management.
+This will get improved soon.
+It’s a starting point
-* Add new options to generate the content
+* Add new options to generate content
 * Create a new function to replace form fields easily by slug and shortcode [field_slug]
 * Add a new option to the title to auto generate it from other form elements
 * Create a new option in the taxonomy form element to select a placeholder text
-* Add an is_admin check to the post meta save function to avoid delete meta during save from the admin edit screen.
+* Add an ‘is_admin’ check to the post meta saving function, to avoid deleting meta while saving from the admin editing screen.
 * Get the page_on_front and exclude it from the query.
-This page should not get used for the endpoints
+This page should not be used for the endpoints
-* Add new js to remove virtual composer elements from BuddyForms edit screen
+* We removed visual composer elements from the BuddyForms editing screen
-* Add a extra check to make sure validation js is only running if at least one form exist.
+* Add an extra check to make sure JavaScript validation is only running if at least one form exist.
 * Set the BuddyForms post type public to false.
-No need to access BuddyForms directly
+There is no need to access BuddyForms directly
-* Add the post id to the buddyforms_user_can_edit filter If we need more attributes its time for a arguments array
+* Add the post id to the buddyforms_user_can_edit filter.
+If we need more attributes it’s time for a arguments array

 = 2.0.10 =
 * Add Post Formats support